On the Optimal Regularity Implied by the Assumptions of Geometry I: Connections on Tangent Bundles: Statement of our main results

-Theorem 2.1$^\prime$ is the simplest statement of our optimal regularity result, because $\Gamma$ and $d\Gamma$ and $\Gamma \wedge \Gamma$ all lie in the same space.
-Theorem 2.1$^\prime$ follows directly from the following more refined theorem for $L^p$ connections, establishing the improved version \eqref{curvature} of estimate \eqref{curvature_simple}.
+Theorem \ref{Thm_Smoothing}$^\prime$ is the simplest statement of our optimal regularity result, because $\Gamma$ and $d\Gamma$ and $\Gamma \wedge \Gamma$ all lie in the same space.
+Theorem \ref{Thm_Smoothing}$^\prime$ follows directly from the following more refined theorem for $L^p$ connections---our main result---, establishing the improved version \eqref{curvature} of estimate \eqref{curvature_simple}.

 \begin{Thm} Assume $\Gamma \in L^{2p}(\Omega)$ and $d\Gamma \in L^{p}(\Omega)$ in $x$-coordinates, for some $p>\max\{ n/2, 2\}$,\footnote{The assumption $p>2$ takes effect only in dimensions $n=2$ and $n= 3$, and is only required by our use of the Sobolev embedding Theorem in Section \ref{Sec_gauge_lowreg}.} $n\geq 2$, and let $M>0$ be a constant such that \beq \|(\Gamma,d\Gamma)\|_{L^{2p,p}(\Omega)} \equiv \|\Gamma_x \|_{L^{2p}(\Omega_x)} + \|d\Gamma_x \|_{L^p(\Omega_x)} \; \leq \; M. \eeq Then for any point $q\in \Omega$ there exists a neighborhood $\Omega' \subset \Omega$ of $q$ and a coordinate transformation $x \to y$ with Jacobian $J=\frac{\partial y}{\partial x}\, \in W^{1,2p}(\Omega'_x),$ such that the connection components $\Gamma_y$ in $y$-coordinates exhibit optimal regularity $\Gamma_y \in W^{1,p}(\Omega''_y)$, (connection one derivative above its curvature), on every open set $\Omega''$ compactly contained in $\Omega'$, where $\Omega''_y \equiv y(\Omega'')$.
 Moreover, for each $\Omega''$ compactly contained in $\Omega'$, $\Gamma_y$ satisfies the uniform bound \beq \|\Gamma_y \|_{W^{1,p}(\Omega''_y)} \leq C_1(M)\; \|(\Gamma,d\Gamma)\|_{L^{2p,p}(\Omega')} , \eeq and the Jacobian $J$ satisfies \beq \|J\|_{W^{1,2p}(\Omega''_x)} + \|J^{-1}\|_{W^{1,2p}(\Omega''_x)} \leq C_1(M)\; \|(\Gamma,d\Gamma)\|_{L^{2p,p}(\Omega')} , \eeq for some constant $C_1(M) > 0$ depending only on $\Omega''_x, \Omega'_x, p, n, q$ and $M$.
 The neighborhood $\Omega'$ can be taken as $\Omega'_x = \Omega_x \cap B_r(q)$, for $B_r(q)$ the Euclidean ball of radius $r$ in $x$-coordinates, where $r$ depends only on $\Omega_x, p, n$ and $\Gamma$ near $q$; if $\|(\Gamma,d\Gamma)\|_{L^{\infty,2p}(\Omega)}~\leq~M$, then $r$ depends only on $\Omega_x, p, n$ and $M$. \end{Thm}